How to Stop Snoring

 Lifestyle changes like working out, eating a light meal for dinner, losing weight, and avoiding sleeping pills may stop those sleep-disrupting snores.

 When you lose weight, you shed the fatty tissue deposits in your throat which narrow your air passage.
-Shedding those extra deposits make room for a smooth passage of air, reducing the cause of snoring.
+Shedding those extra deposits make room for a smooth passage of air, reducing snoring.

 Eat a Light Meal for Dinner